-The rest of this paper is organized as follows: In Section 2 we describe the family of GM-GAN models.
-In Section 3 we discuss the shortcomings of the popular Inception Score [SGZ+16], and further show that GANs offer a trade-off between sample quality and diversity.
-We propose an alternative evaluation score which is, arguably, better suited to the task of image synthesis using GANs, and which can quantify the quality-diversity trade-off.
-In Section 4 we empirically evaluate our proposed model in the task of sample synthesis, when trained with various diverse datasets.
-We show that GM-GANs outperform baselines and achieve better scores.
-In Section 5 we describe a method for clustering datasets using GM-GANs, and provide qualitative and quantitative evaluation using various datasets of real images.
+The main contributions of this thesis are:

+- In Chapter 2, we propose a novel family of GANs which we call Multi-Modal GANs (MM-GANs).
+We further extend this family and provide a supervised variant of MM-GANs which is capable of conditional sample synthesis. - In Chapter 3, we discuss the shortcomings of the popular Inception Score [32], and further show that GANs offer a trade-off between sample quality and diversity.
+We propose an alternative evaluation score which is, arguably, better suited to the task of image synthesis using GANs, and which can quantify the quality-diversity trade-off. - In Chapter 4, we empirically evaluate our proposed model on the task of sample synthesis, when trained with various diverse datasets.
+We show that MM-GANs outperform baselines and achieve better scores. - In Chapter 5, we describe a method for clustering datasets using MM-GANs, and provide qualitative and quantitative evaluation using various datasets of real images.